 Reaffirming that the sole authority for establishing public charter schools is vested in local boards of education, with an appropriate procedure for appeals of local decisions.

-- Efforts to expand charter school authority beyond local school boards. - Efforts to weaken academic or fiscal accountability requirements. - Any attempt to deprive charter school employees of the rights and responsibilities of other public employees.
+- Efforts to expand charter school authority beyond local school boards. - Efforts to weaken academic or fiscal accountability requirements.

 SCHOOL OPERATIONS